binshops/laravel-blog/README.md

-## How to install BlogEtc to your laravel app
+## How to install Laravel Blogger to your laravel app

 Please see my [Laravel Blogger Package Documentation/install guide](https://hessam.binshops.com/blog-package-for-laravel/) for install instructions.
 (It is very simple - done via composer/artisan commands, plus adding one method to your \App\User model (`canManageBlogEtcPosts()` which should return `true` if this user can manage the blog).